Moonlighting-Industries/aws-otel-collector/README.md

 **Deploy to ECS**

 AWS App Runner automatically updates the Collector instance when a new Docker image is pushed to the awscolletor ECR repository

-### Version Handling

-Simply update the github and docker tags when pushing new changes.